 Amacayacu National Natural Park is a national protected area of Colombia, situated along the Amazon River in the south of the country, in the Amazonas Department.
 It is the country's only protected area that conserves the flooded forests of the Amazon River.

-The Shrine of Our Lady of Las Lajas is a Roman Catholic basilica church built inside the canyon of the Guáitara River.
+The Shrine of Our Lady of Las Lajas is a Roman Catholic basilica church built inside the canyon of the Guáitara River in southern Colombia.
 It has been a tourism and pilgrimage destination since the eighteenth century.
-The town of Ipiales sits on the banks of the Guáitara River, 9,500 ft above sea level.
+The town of Ipiales sits on the river's banks, 9,500 ft above sea level.

 The Chicamocha Canyon, located within the Colombian Andes, is among the largest in the world.
 Chicamocha National Park, also known as Panachi, is a major tourist attraction due to is spectacular landscape and the variety of outdoor activities that it offers.

-Chingaza National Natural Park is located in the Cordillera Occidental of the Colombian Andes.
+Chingaza National Natural Park is in the Cordillera Occidental of the Colombian Andes.
 Situated within the Orinoco River basin, it contains numerous natural glacial lakes and is an important source of drinking water.